ansible/awx/docs/docsite/rst/userguide/security.rst

 System administrators, organization administrators, and project administrators, within a project under their administrative capabilities, may create and modify new job templates for that project.

-When editing a job template, administrators (|at|, organization, and project) can select among the inventory and credentials in the organization for which they have usage capabilities or they may leave those fields blank so that they will be selected at runtime.
+When editing a job template, administrators (AWX, organization, and project) can select among the inventory and credentials in the organization for which they have usage capabilities or they may leave those fields blank so that they will be selected at runtime.

 Additionally, they may specify one or more users/teams (from those that are members of that project) that have execution capabilities for that job template.
 The execution capability is valid regardless of any explicit capabilities the user/team may have been granted against the inventory or credential specified in the job template.